callumflack/oceanblueboats/content/the-process.md

 ---
 title: The process
-subtitle: Precision fabrication with water-jet cutting technology means we're more than capable.
+subtitle: Powerful, precision fabrication with waterjet cutting tech.
 heroImage: /images/obb-process.jpg
 ---

-Using our Water Jet Cutting Service we can cut almost any material into virtually any shape and size.
+We can cut almost any material into virtually shape and size with our waterjet cutter: a tool that cuts with very high-pressure jets of water.

-Water Jet cutting is versatile and able to cut a variety of materials from 6" thick Stainless Steel to Glass, Marble, Rubber, Plastic and Wood to name a few.
+It's powerful, capable of cutting up to 200mm (8”) thick titanium or at least 6” thick stainless steel.

+It's versatile.
+From stainless steel to glass, marble, rubber, plastic and wood to name a few.

-Cut accurately with none of the damage or mess caused by hot cutting.
+And it's accurate, with finished parts to 0.05mm (.002”) tolerances, with none of the damage, warping or mess caused by hot cutting.

-We can cut to size any two dimensional shape using a simple CAD or DXF file.
+Waterjet is clean, producing no smoke or toxic gases because there is no burning process.

+And it's fast, with rapid set up times, no extra tooling & reduced need for secondary operations due to its accuracy and quality of the cut edge.

+Waterjet cutting isn't just for building boats.
+When you need cutting done right, talk to us.